 The issue of political proportionality was raised during interviews.
-It was broadly agreed across those who discussed the matter that all committees should be politically proportionate.
+It was broadly agreed across those who discussed the matter that all committees should be proportionate.
 This matter was also considered by the Democracy Committee on 14 November 2018.
 The issue affected the current arrangements for Urgency Committee and Employment Committee, as all other committees were configured in line with political proportionality.
 At its meeting on 14 November 2018, the Democracy Committee commented that:

 "balance and representativeness were key considerations, as it was necessary for Committees to appropriately represent the public."

-Democracy Committee, 14 November 2018
+- Democracy Committee, 14 November 2018

 Sections 15 and 16 of the Local Government and Housing Act 1989, and the Local Government Committee and Political Group Regulations 1990, state that the Council must allocate seats on committees and other prescribed bodies so as to give effect to the political balance rules.
 The Council can only depart from these rules if it is agreed at Full Council, provided no member votes against the proposal.
 It was explained at interview that if a single Councillor opposed the recommended allocation, then an alternative allocation would need to be agreed that was politically proportionate across all Committees.
 In reality, this would need to be prepared before the meeting, with a separate negotiation occurring to this allocation at the same time as the allocation that didn't apply the proportionality rules.
-This introduces unnecessary complexity to the negotiations that are required when preparing a proposed allocation of seats, and incentivises those parties that are advantaged by the politically balanced allocation to vote against the allocation that is not politically balanced.
+This introduces unnecessary complexity to the negotiations that are required when preparing a proposed allocation to vote against the allocation that is not politically balanced.